prefigurativeengine/prefengine/README.md

 If you want to ask a question, do not open an issue.

-Instead, ask away on the discussions or on the Discord at https://discord.gg/Gdk63XHeGdk63XHe
+Instead, ask away on the discussions or on the Discord at https://discord.gg/eaERWJS6hM

 ### Providing Feedback & Ideas

-Likewise, feedback, ideas and feature requests are a very welcome way to contribute (especially from real-life organizers), and should also be posted on the discussions, or on the Discord at https://discord.gg/Gdk63XHeGdk63XHe
+Likewise, feedback, ideas and feature requests are a very welcome way to contribute (especially from real-life organizers), and should also be posted on the discussions, or on the Discord at https://discord.gg/eaERWJS6hM

-Please do not post feature requests or general ideas on the issue tracker, or in direct messages to the primary developers.
+Please do not post feature requests or general ideas on the issue tracker.
 You are much more likely to get a response and start a constructive discussion by posting your ideas in the public channels created for these purposes.

 ### Reporting Issues